 (2) live an integrated life so that they can

-(3) achieve professional success without sabotaging their lives.
+(3)achieve professional success without sabotaging their lives.

 I have scrutinized my tribe and simplified my value proposition.
 I am committed to clarity and will ensure that everything I produce is aligned to this value proposition.

 There are three core components of this value proposition.
 Each is equally important.
-I will start with the end in mind (a fancy way of saying, “please allow me to go backwards in my logic”).
+I will start with the end in mind (a fancy way of saying, “Please allow me to go backwards in my logic”).

-I am passionate about helping others be the best they can be in all aspects of their life.
+I am passionate about helping others be the best they can be in all aspects of their lives.
 I don’t believe you can be successful in business if you have abandoned your family.
-I don’t believe that you can be a successful in your faith life if you don’t leverage the gifts and talents you’ve been given in business to their fullest potential.
+I don’t believe that you can be successful in your faith life if you don’t leverage the gifts and talents you’ve been given in business to their fullest potential.